marius-m/mmblog-content/md/1the-why.md

 Not sure if it&rsquo;ll be somewhat useful for anyone.
 But I guess, not everything has to be useful, just to be fun, right?🤔

-And that is my type of garden 👇
+And that is my type of garden 👇 I&rsquo;ll be planting in this garder

 ![img](imgs/flower.jpg)

+Courtesy of [eb.perler [at] pinterest](https://www.pinterest.com/pin/364510163568720151/)